Shahpur Bamheta

 There is a post office of India Post located in the village and Shahpur Bamheta, pin code is 201002.
 The post office name is Shahpur Bamheta Branch Post Office and post office type is branch office.

 Ajit Pal is currently Member of Legislative Assembly (MLA) Muradnagar and Atul Garg is currently Member of Parliament (MP) from Ghaziabad.

 Geography

-Shahpur Bamheta is located at 28.6462° N, 77.4745° E. It has an average elevation of 213 meters.
+Shahpur Bamheta is located at 28.6462° N, 77.4745° E. It has an average elevation of 213 m.

 Transport

 Shahpur Bamheta is well connected with N.H.
 24 & N.H.
-91. Anyone can reach here easily by auto rickshaw, bus etc. Nearest Railway station is Ghaziabad railway station which is 6.8 km away.
+91. Nearest Railway station is Ghaziabad railway station which is 6.8 km away.